-Communication and Writing at Taylor
+Communication, Language, & Writing at Taylor

 Regardless of your career direction, you will be challenged to engage your faith with everything you say, read, write, and create.
-By including communication and writing classes in the liberal arts curriculum, Taylor calls you to approach conversations and written communication thoughtfully, speak your opinions and ideas, share stories and art, and think critically about the world around you.
+By including communication, language, and writing classes in the liberal arts curriculum, Taylor calls you to approach conversations and written communication thoughtfully, speak your opinions and ideas, share stories and art, and think critically about the world around you.